Cerner Corporation Logo

 Average Working Hours

-Average working hours are typical for a professional tech company: about 40 hours per week for most roles.
+Average working hours are typical for a professional tech company: about 40 hours a week for most roles.
 Some project-driven periods will require more time.
 On-call duties for production systems can add irregular hours for certain support roles.

 Attrition Rate & Layoff History